Yurii-Popleta/EggTimer-App/README.md

 * Understand about Swift Switch statements.
 * Understand how to use Swift Dictionaries.
 * Learn about Swift optionals.
-* How to test our machine learning model.
-* How to use our finished model.

 ## Documentation